shengda567/CS546_FinalProject_SmallZillow/README.md

 Then, navigate to localhost:3000 to experience our site.

-If you'd like to log in to an existing account, feel free to log using the following info: for user login:
+If you'd like to log in to an existing account, feel free to log using the following info:

+### for user login:

- username: Joshs_account
+username: shawn_account
  password: password

- for admin login:
+### for admin login:

 username: Shawn
 password: Shawn1
 Or, make your own account on the login page. if you want create manager account, remember use code below (which is still need when you want get your password back):
 {
 'manager1',
 'elementarymydearwatson'
 },
 {
 'manager2',
     'damnyoujackdonaghy'
 }

 ## Github Repo Link